-The chair of the Executive and Planning Committee recommends that the Judicial Council approve the creation of one new advisory, nonvoting Judicial Council position for a three-year term, from September 15, 2016, through September 14, 2019.
+The chair of the Executive and Planning Committee recommends that the Judicial Council approve, by circulating order, the creation of one new advisory, nonvoting Judicial Council position for a three-year term, from February 23, 2016, through September 14, 2019, to be assigned to Associate Justice Marsha G. Slough.
+This will enable the council to continue to benefit from her participation.